Alvira-Parveen/WheelScan/README.md

 ##  📊 Flutter Concepts Used

-StatefulWidget and StatelessWidget, setState for reactive UI, Navigator push and pop, async/await, CustomPainter for canvas drawing, AnimationController with CurvedAnimation, BottomSheet and AlertDialog, GestureDetector, SingleChildScrollView, ListView.builder, and image_picker package.
+- StatefulWidget and StatelessWidget
+- setState for reactive UI
+- Navigator push and pop
+- async/await
+- CustomPainter for canvas drawing
+- AnimationController with CurvedAnimation
+- BottomSheet and AlertDialog
+- GestureDetector
+- SingleChildScrollView
+- ListView.builder
+- image_picker package

 ---